-Through founding aiure and Nature First by aiure, Justine is infusing her years of experience building a career of creating product in fashion and interiors with a sustainable consciousness.
+Through founding Nature First, Justine is infusing her years of experience building a career of creating product in fashion and interiors with a sustainable consciousness.
 She is committed to sharing what she is learning about ecological design, helping consumers to make educated decisions on their own sustainable living journey… and having fun while doing it!

 Who or what was your introduction to cleaner, more sustainable living?
 How has your life changed since you began to make the switch? (i.e. beginning to compost, shopping at the farmers market, reducing animal product consumption, changing out chemical cleaning products for natural ones, etc.)

 I never had an ‘aha’ moment.
 It evolved over time which is the reason one of our company’s sayings is ‘ Once you learn, you can’t unlearn’.
 I have influential people around me who are in their own way making a difference and it helps to learn practically from them especially as I’m still learning.
 Starting this company and becoming committed to being extremely mindful from product to packaging has made me aware that any action we make can have impact on many levels, especially when people discuss it.

 What is the next step you would like to take in your “sustainable living journey”?

 I’m doing it right now in this company.